 Hydration Guide for Runners

 Easy runs in under an hour.
-No need to consume more electrolytes or water than usual.
+No need to consume more electrolytes or water than usual on shorter runs.
 It’s always a good idea to stay hydrated and eat a balanced diet.
 You can have a sports drink with breakfast or add some salt to your toast.

 Runs lasting 1 to 3 hours.
-Aim to drink about 16 ounces of fluid with about 400 up to 1,000 of sodium before your run depending on the elements and intensity.
+Aim to drink about 16 ounces of fluid with about 400 up to 1,000 of sodium before your longer runs depending on the elements and intensity.
 Aim to intake about 400 mg of sodium an hour of exercise.
 If you eat a balanced diet, you don’t need to focus on taking in potassium, magnesium, or chloride.
 The sports drinks will have those electrolytes as well.
+Aim to drink 2 to 5 ounces of fluid every 10 minutes (or every mile).

 Runs more 3+ hours.
-Continue to take in 400 mg an hour of running.
+Continue to take in 400 mg of sodium an hour of running and 2-5 ounces of fluid every ten minutes.
 If your effort is intense, you may need more but your stomach may not be able to handle it.
 Salt tablets like SI Caps can come in handy during this time.

 Post-run.
-After your runs, intake a sports drinks to recover the weight you lost—about 16 ounces per pound plus water.
+After your runs, intake recovery drinks or electrolyte drinks to make up the the weight you lost—about 16 ounces per pound plus water.
 You can also stick with water and eat salty foods including pizza and chips.
 Add salt or take electrolyte tablets.

 How can I tell if I am getting enough electrolytes or fluids while running?